ecostage/guides/code-review/README.md

 * Extract some changes and refactorings into future tickets/stories.
 * Link to the code review from the ticket/story. ("Ready for review: https://github.com/organization/project/pull/1")
-* Push commits based on earlier rounds of feedback as isolated commits to the branch.
-Do not squash until the branch is ready to merge.
-Reviewers should be able to read individual updates based on their earlier feedback.
 * Seek to understand the reviewer's perspective.
 * Try to respond to every comment.
 * Wait to merge the branch until Continuous Integration (TDDium, TravisCI, etc.)